The latest Yukon trapping regulations summary booklet is your guide to Yukon’s Trapping Regulations.

 Wanted: Wolverine skulls

-We invite you to submit your wolverine skulls to your nearest Environment office.
+We invite you to submit your wolverine skulls to your nearest Department of Environment office.
 We would also like frozen muscle tissue (about a 2 to 4 inch sample from the hind leg) from the same animal.
-We no longer accept whole carcass submissions.
+We don't accept whole carcass submissions.

-You will receive $50 for each wolverine skull to recognize your contribution to this research.
+You will get $50 for each wolverine skull.

 - trapper name;